carnotresearch/cr-sparse/paper/paper.md

 platforms.
 It also frees users from the concern of supporting new hardware later as becomes the job of the JIT compiler.

-At the same time, JAX is relatively new and still under heavy development.
+At the same time, JAX is relatively new and still hasn't reached `1.0` level maturity.
 Besides the functional programming model places several restrictions on expressing the program logic.
 For example, JAX does not have support for dynamic or data dependent shapes.
 Thus, any algorithm parameter which determines the size/shape